 Organization Records and Communications

-Personnel should use OTW communication tools in connection with all matters pertaining to the OTW.
-This helps personnel keep their OTW communications organized and accessible.
-Please refrain from contacting personnel through non-OTW tools or outside of official channels unless invited to do so, or with committee agreement that it is appropriate.
-Similarly, please use only OTW tools when communicating with users regarding official OTW matters.
+Personnel should use OTW committee-approved tools in connection with all matters involving to their volunteer and/or committee work with and on the OTW.
+This helps personnel keep their OTW communications organized, accessible, and secure.
+Please refrain from contacting personnel in connection with volunteer and/or committee work on or through non-OTW tools or outside of official channels unless invited to do so, or with committee agreement that it is appropriate.
+Similarly, please use only committee-approved tools when communicating with users regarding official OTW matters involving your volunteer and/or committee work.
 Please do not conduct official OTW business with users outside of the official tools, unless there is committee agreement that it is appropriate.
+OTW volunteers can always share OTW communications that are from official, public Organization channels.

 Public statements about the OTW